linshideng/SMNet/README.md

 # SMNet
 SMNet: Synchronous Multi-scale Low Light EnhancementNetwork with Local and Global Concern.

-by SHIDENG LIN, FAN TANG, XINGJIA PAN, WEIMING DONG and CHANGSHENG XU.
+by SHIDENG LIN, FAN TANG, WEIMING DONG, XINGJIA PAN and CHANGSHENG XU.

 The SMNet has good performance to enhance low-light images.
 ## Abstract